stlbucket/pgdbi-cli/readme.md

 # pgdbi-cli

-> My awesome command-line tool
+a command line tool to easily run pgdbi

 ## Install